BalkanBasileus/TerminalGame-2048/README.md

 # TerminalGame-2048
+**Description**

-A simpler version of the popular game 2048 in C++.
-Runs in Terminal.
+A simpler version of the popular game 2048 written in C++. \
 First year programming assignment for beginners.
+Game runs in Terminal.